-For regular bookings the group's safeguarding policy must at least meet the requirements of the Parish safeguarding policy.
+For regular bookings the group's safeguarding policy must at least meet the requirements of the Parish safeguarding policy and sign a copy of our Safeguarding Addendum.
 The responsibility for implementing a safeguarding policy rests with the hiring organisation.
 Any group that intends to care for children under 8 years for 2 hours or more without their parents or carers present may need to register under the Children Act 1989 with the Local Authority.
 No booking with such a group will be accepted until evidence of its Ofsted registration has been produced, if it is required.
 It is the hirer's responsibility to register with Ofsted, but they may need to work with the PCC in order to address any premises requirements raised by Ofsted.